aaliagab/fastapi_ai_audio_video_pdf/README.md

 1. Clone the repository of project, move to root path of environment and active it with line ".\name_environment\Scripts\activate".
 Then move to root path of project.
 2. Install the dependencies listed in `requirements.txt` with "pip install -r requirements.txt".
 This step can to take some minutes, depends on your internet speed.
 3. Install ffmpeg, for example see the video https://www.youtube.com/watch?v=0zN9oZ98ZgE to see how install it in windows.
+4. Edit the `config.py` file to set the correct paths for the models and the database.
-4. Run the `app.py` file to start the API.
+5. Run the `app.py` file to start the API.
 The first time can to take several minutes for donwload small and medium whisper models.
 The command for run is "uvicorn app:app --reload".

 ## Usage